Vaught-Hemingway Stadium/Hollingsworth Field

 Luke, a four-year center for the Rebels (1995-98), enters his 10th season as a coach at Ole Miss.
 He spent the past five seasons as the teams co-offensive coordinator and offensive line coach.
 During his first stop in Oxford (2002-05), Luke served four seasons coaching the Ole Miss tight ends and offensive line under Cutcliffe.

-Head coach Hugh Freeze tabbed Phil Longo, engineer of the nations best FCS offense at Sam Houston State, as the Rebels offensive coordinator and quarterbacks coach on December 16, 2016.
+Phil Longo, engineer of the nation’s best FCS offense at Sam Houston State, was tabbed as the Rebels’ offensive coordinator and quarterbacks coach on December 16, 2016.

 Longo helped Sam Houston to the FCS Playoffs in each of his three seasons, while shattering the record books.
 The 2016 team went 12-1 and boasted the nations No. 1 total offense (547.3 ypg), No. 2 scoring offense (49.5 ppg), No. 2 passing offense (368.3 ypg) and No. 37 rushing offense (179.0 ypg) out of 122 FCS teams.
 The Bearkats scored touchdowns on 80.3 percent of their red zone chances, also best in the nation.